curiouselectric/TTGO_EPaper/README.md

 https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/

+When uploading to the board use the "ESP32 Dev Module" option as the type of board.

 ### Include the correct libraries for the examples to compile:

 For these examples you will need to include the following libraries: